DMcDonough26/dmcdonough26.github.io/_posts/2026-04-03-nba-scoreboard.md

 [Click here to learn more about the visuals](/projects/nba_scoreboard/visuals/)

 ## Architecture
 The app is structured to feel fast and responsive while avoiding unnecessary API calls.
 Rating‑related UI elements render first so caching can begin immediately, and a refresh button clears only the pieces that need updating (timestamp, live scoreboard, injury report).
-After the initial boot‑up, data is fetched once, cached, and reused across the scoreboard and chart tabs for a clean, predictable execution flow
+After the initial boot‑up, data is fetched once, cached, and reused across the scoreboard and chart tabs for a clean, predictable execution flow.

 Once the app is deployed, this section will expand to cover the deployment architecture and performance considerations.